FernandoAiresCastello/TileGameLib/README.md

 # TileGameLib (TGL)
 This repo contains a collection of software libraries and tools for quick and easy development of "GameBoy Color"-styled, tile-based, pseudo-8-bit games in C++ or C#.

-The goal of this toolkit is to facilitate the development of standalone game applications (.exe) that somewhat resemble the look and feel of *Nintendo GameBoy Color* games, providing a simple API and require minimal dependencies on external libraries.
+The goal of this toolkit is to facilitate the development of standalone game applications (.exe) that somewhat resemble the look and feel of *Nintendo GameBoy Color* games and other 8-bit tile-based computer systems, providing a simplified and minimalistic API, while requiring few dependencies on external libraries.

 **Docs:**